CV vs Resume: Key Differences [+ Examples]

 The resume/CV meaning differences pertain only to the United States.
 In other countries, the term resume either doesn’t exist or is used as a synonym for CV:

-- In all of Europe and New Zealand, the term CV is a synonym for the US resume: a short, targeted document you use to apply for jobs.
+- In Europe and New Zealand, the term CV is a synonym for the US resume: a short, targeted document you use to apply for jobs.
 There’s no such thing as a “resume” there.
 There are only minor, region-specific differences between a New Zealand or European CV and an American resume.

 - In Australia and South Africa, “Curriculum Vitae” and “resume” are synonyms that can be used interchangeably.
 Both words stand for a brief, one- to two-page document.